 Fraudsters are impersonating mobile phone users to have phones transferred to a different carrier – effectively stealing the users’ mobile phone number.
 This is being coined as “a port-out scam.”
 Once transferred to a different carrier, the fraudster receives all calls and texts that were intended for the user – including those that can be used to takeover a member’s account via online banking.
 Please note that Pathways DOES NOT USE this form of account access for logging into our Online Banking system – and so your Online Banking at Pathways is safe from this activity.
 This is just a general notice to keep you aware of the latest scam trend.

 Security experts recommend that you place a “port validation password” on your mobile phone account to help prevent having their phone fraudulently transferred to a different carrier.

 While cyber criminals continue to devise new methods of gaining access to personal data and funds, there are a few “staples” to always be on the lookout for.
-Listed below are their descriptions and a link to a PDF with more information, courstesy of the Federal Trade Commission.
+Click here for the latest information on common scams from the Federal Trade Commission.